Sex trafficking in China: Forced marriages and pregnancies

+The third and biggest problem that leads to bride-trafficking in China is the over population of male citizens.
+China has been dealing with daughter deficit for decades.
+The huge gap in the male versus female population stems from China's old one child policy.
+“The one child policy, paired with the cultural preference for sons, has resulted in a skewed sex ratio in rural China and its impoverished regions” (Stöckl et al. 2).
+Males were more valued than females so females would be aborted, killed, or abandoned, leaving the country with not enough women to fill the demand of brides for the men.
+This led to the bride-trafficking industry.
+There is a demand for women and people decided to make a profit out of it.
+The one child policy is no longer in place, but the ramifications of it are long-lasting.
+In 2020 the Chinese government took a census and found that males comprised 51.24% of the population whereas females comprised 47.76% of the population (Zhang 2).
+The percentages may not make it look like there is much of a gender imbalance, but when you consider the population of China in 2020, 1411.78 million (Zhang 2), this means that as of 2020 there were around 49.13 million more men in China then women.
+That is a huge gap in the male and female population, creating the demand for women.
+Bride-trafficking in China is largely caused by China's gender imbalance.

 Some female trafficking victims are raped so they become surrogate mothers and bear children.
 There are testimonies that women and girls have also been injected with sperm.
 Their children are kept by the captors, the paying husband, or sold to other families.
 Some husbands let other men, including their relatives, rape their trafficked wife.
 Some women and girls have been trafficked to entire families of men who are poor and pool their money together to buy one wife.
 Some women become pregnant unintentionally while being forced prostitutes.

 Industries

 Entertainment and tourism industries

 China's entertainment and tourism industries have developed rapidly with the country's economic growth.
 Victims are trafficked into businesses, including restaurants, bars, casinos, and nightclubs, linked to these industries.

 Mining industry

 Women and girls are trafficked to mining sector sites.

 Special administrative regions of China

 Chinese mainlanders are sex trafficked into the special administrative regions of China.
 Women and girls within these administrative regions are also trafficked to other parts of the city or to mainland cities.